frappe/erpnext_documentation/user/manual/en/education/assessment_plan.md

 **An Assessment Plan is a schedule to conduct the examination/assessment of a particular course for a group of students studying that course in an on-going academic term.**

-To access Assessment Plan, go to
+To access the Assessment Plan, go to

 > Home > Education > Assessment > Assessment Plan